tgstation/tgstation/.github/STANDARDS.md

 With `.` being everpresent in every proc, can we use it as a temporary variable?
 Of course we can!
 However, the `.` operator cannot replace a typecasted variable - it can hold data any other var in DM can, it just can't be accessed as one, although the `.` operator is compatible with a few operators that look weird but work perfectly fine, such as: `.++` for incrementing `.'s` value, or `.[1]` for accessing the first element of `.`, provided that it's a list.

+## Develop Secure Code

+* Player input must always be escaped safely, we recommend you use stripped_input in all cases where you would use input.
+Essentially, just always treat input from players as inherently malicious and design with that use case in mind

+* Calls to the database must be escaped properly - use sanitizeSQL to escape text based database entries from players or admins, and isnum() for number based database entries from players or admins.

+* All calls to topics must be checked for correctness.
+Topic href calls can be easily faked by clients, so you should ensure that the call is valid for the state the item is in.
+Do not rely on the UI code to provide only valid topic calls, because it won't.

+* Information that players could use to metagame (that is, to identify round information and/or antagonist type via information that would not be available to them in character) should be kept as administrator only.

+* It is recommended as well you do not expose information about the players - even something as simple as the number of people who have readied up at the start of the round can and has been used to try to identify the round type.

+* Where you have code that can cause large-scale modification and *FUN*, make sure you start it out locked behind one of the default admin roles - use common sense to determine which role fits the level of damage a function could do.

+## Files
+* Because runtime errors do not give the full path, try to avoid having files with the same name across folders.

+* File names should not be mixed case, or contain spaces or any character that would require escaping in a uri.

+* Files and path accessed and referenced by code above simply being #included should be strictly lowercase to avoid issues on filesystems where case matters.

+## SQL
+* Do not use the shorthand sql insert format (where no column names are specified) because it unnecessarily breaks all queries on minor column changes and prevents using these tables for tracking outside related info such as in a connected site/forum.

+* All changes to the database's layout(schema) must be specified in the database changelog in SQL, as well as reflected in the schema files

+* Any time the schema is changed the `schema_revision` table and `DB_MAJOR_VERSION` or `DB_MINOR_VERSION` defines must be incremented.

+* Queries must never specify the database, be it in code, or in text files in the repo.

+* Primary keys are inherently immutable and you must never do anything to change the primary key of a row or entity.
+This includes preserving auto increment numbers of rows when copying data to a table in a conversion script.
+No amount of bitching about gaps in ids or out of order ids will save you from this policy.

+* The ttl for data from the database is 10 seconds.
+You must have a compelling reason to store and reuse data for longer then this.

+* Do not write stored and transformed data to the database, instead, apply the transformation to the data in the database directly.
+	* ie: SELECTing a number from the database, doubling it, then updating the database with the doubled number.
+If the data in the database changed between step 1 and 3, you'll get an incorrect result.
+Instead, directly double it in the update query. `UPDATE table SET num = num*2` instead of `UPDATE table SET num = [num]`.
+	* if the transformation is user provided (such as allowing a user to edit a string), you should confirm the value being updated did not change in the database in the intervening time before writing the new user provided data by checking the old value with the current value in the database, and if it has changed, allow the user to decide what to do next.

+## Other Notes
+* Code should be modular where possible; if you are working on a new addition, then strongly consider putting it in its own file unless it makes sense to put it with similar ones (i.e. a new tool would go in the "tools.dm" file)

+* Bloated code may be necessary to add a certain feature, which means there has to be a judgement over whether the feature is worth having or not.
+You can help make this decision easier by making sure your code is modular.

+* You are expected to help maintain the code that you add, meaning that if there is a problem then you are likely to be approached in order to fix any issues, runtimes, or bugs.

+* Do not divide when you can easily convert it to multiplication. (ie `4/2` should be done as `4*0.5`)

+* Separating single lines into more readable blocks is not banned, however you should use it only where it makes new information more accessible, or aids maintainability.
+We do not have a column limit, and mass conversions will not be received well.

+* If you used regex to replace code during development of your code, post the regex in your PR for the benefit of future developers and downstream users.

+* Changes to the `/config` tree must be made in a way that allows for updating server deployments while preserving previous behaviour.
+This is due to the fact that the config tree is to be considered owned by the user and not necessarily updated alongside the remainder of the code.
+The code to preserve previous behaviour may be removed at some point in the future given the OK by maintainers.

+* The dlls section of tgs3.json is not designed for dlls that are purely `call()()`ed since those handles are closed between world reboots.
+Only put in dlls that may have to exist between world reboots.